Mesoscopic modeling of hidden spiking neurons: Background: mesoscopic modeling of the population activity

 \section{Background: mesoscopic modeling of the population activity}

-Detailed biophysical neuron models can be accurately approximated by simple spiking neuron models \cite{KisGer97, JolLew04, BreGer05}, which can be efficiently fitted to neural data \cite{JolRau06, KobTsu09, PozMen15, TeeIye18}.
+Biophysical neuron models can be accurately approximated (neglecting the nonlinearity of dendritic integration) by simple spiking \textit{point} neurons \cite{KisGer97, JolLew04, BreGer05}, which can be efficiently fitted to neural data \cite{JolRau06, KobTsu09, PozMen15, TeeIye18}.
 Stochastic spiking neuron models where the neuron's memory of its own spike history is restricted to the time elapsed since its last spike (its \textit{age}) are said to be of renewal-type.\footnote{Traditional renewal theory in the mathematical literature \cite{Cox62} is restricted to stationary input whereas we use `renewal-type' in the broader sense that also includes time-dependent input.} Examples of renewal-type neurons include noisy leaky integrate-and-fire and `Spike-Response Model 0' neurons \cite{Ger00,GerKis14}.
 The dynamics of a homogeneous population of interacting renewal-type neurons can be described, in the mean-field limit, by an exact integral equation \cite{WilCow72,Ger95,Ger00,GerKis14,SchChi19} (see \cite{DemGal15,FouLoe16,Che17} for rigorous proofs).
-In the case of homogeneous but finite populations, \citet{SchDeg17} derived a stochastic integral equation which provides a mesoscopic description (i.e. a description including finite-size fluctuations) of the population dynamics.
+In the case of homogeneous but finite populations, \citet{SchDeg17} derived a stochastic integral equation that provides a mesoscopic description (i.e. a description including finite-size fluctuations) of the population dynamics.

 For clarity of exposition, in this section and the next, we focus on the case of a single homogeneous population with no external input.
 All the arguments presented below can be readily generalized to the case of multiple interacting populations with external input (Appendices~\ref{app:meso} \ref{app:neuLVM} \ref{app:neuLVM_fit_appendix}).